You are here:

 - More able pupils who could not see faults in their own work

 Apart from that, the trial proved the approach was a viable option.
-It was implemented in autumn 2016 with 3 key changes.
+Clare implemented the approach the following term, with 3 key changes.

-- The 'editing' section of the lesson was split into 2 sections: proof reading and editing.
-Proof reading focuses more on spelling, punctuation and grammar errors.
+- The 'editing' section of the lesson has been split into 2 sections: proofreading and editing.
+Proofreading focuses more on spelling, punctuation and grammar errors.
 Editing focuses on redrafting the content and style of the piece

-- For pupils who needed more help, mostly pupils in Y1 and Y2, a teaching assistant gives them a prepared piece of work (which isn't their own) with one type of error for them to fix.
-If they need further help than this, they'll work on simply highlighting the mistakes as a first step towards being able to edit their own work
+- For pupils who need more help (mostly those in years 1 and 2), a teaching assistant provides a prepared piece of work (which isn't the pupil's own) with one type of error for them to fix.
+If the pupil needs further help, they'll work on simply highlighting the mistakes as a first step towards being able to edit their own work

-- More challenge was added for pupils who are more able.
-They are given an additional pointer to develop their writing to the next level: they'll be told to consider the impact on the reader and "think about which other descriptive words could be used to describe X" for example
+- Teachers add more challenge for pupils who are more able.
+They provide pupils with an additional pointer to develop their writing to the next level: they'll tell them to consider the impact on the reader and "think about which other descriptive words could be used to describe X", for example

 Providing support to staff